Dr Lingxuan LiuLecturer in Sustainability

 Expertise and interests: supply chain sustainability; multi-stakeholder process in sustainability issues; multi-level environmental governance; circular economy; comparative environmental studies in U.S, China and UK;

-3) WEEE and circular economy: I am the Co-I of an eight-month program working with key stakeholders of UK WEEE and e-waste, to review the WEEE policy & regulation and advise Defra on the WEEE target-setting in the future.
+2) Waste and circular economy: I work with recycling industries and material flow scholars to facilitate business solution of waste management towards a circular economy.
+I was the Co-I of an eight-month program working with key stakeholders of UK WEEE and e-waste, to review the WEEE policy & regulation and advise Defra on the WEEE target-setting in the future.

-4) Environmental governance: China has developed a unique multi-level system of environmental governance, which provides local governments with both fiscal authority and political leverage to address environmental issues.
+3) Environmental governance: China has developed a unique multi-level system of environmental governance, which provides local governments with both fiscal authority and political leverage to address environmental issues.
 The system is in transition through a number of mechanisms such as vertical management, regional cooperation, central inspections, civil litigation, etc. I am the Co-I of a five-year NSFC-UNEP project to examine the challenges and opportunities within the transitions.
+I am interested in the mechanisms of influence in policy implementation or political initiatives, and the interconnection between public and private sector to solve environmental issues.

 The Transition of Environmental Governance in China: Theoretical and Empirical Studies